socketry/falcon/guides/deployment/README.md

-# Falcon For Deployment
+# Deployment

-This guide explains how to use falcon for deployment.
+This guide explains how to use Falcon in production environments.

 Falcon can be deployed into production either as a standalone application server, or as a virtual host routing to multiple applications.
+Both configurations can run behind a load balancer, but `falcon virtual` is designed to be zero-configuration deployment option.

 ## Falcon Serve

 `falcon serve` is not designed for deployment.
-As a command, it's designed around the needs of development.
+Do not use it for deployment.

 ## Falcon Hosts